wyzjack/wyzjack.github.io/_pages/about.md

 # News
-* 2020.09: Started my journey at NEU (remotely).
+* 2020.09: I started my journey at NEU (remotely).
-* 2020.07: Graduated from XJTU with honors, XJTUer FOREVER!
+* 2020.07: I graduated from XJTU with honors.
+XJTUer FOREVER!

 Preprints and Working Papers
 =====